SpenceKonde/megaTinyCore/megaavr/extras/Ref_Callbacks.md

 #### init_millis
 Initializes and kicks off millis timekeeping.
 If millis is handled by a type B or D timer, it also performs all initialization of that timer.
 Overriding this (with an empty function) is for debugging ONLY - it is a way of leaving in place millis, micros (they will always return 0) and delay (it will hang forever) if you need to isolate the impact of the millis interrupt running.

 If you just want to turn off millis, set the millis timer to "disabled".
-That both gets rid of the ISR and provides a working delay().

-Note that the ISR will still be defined, but not enabled, if this is overridden
+That provides a working delay() implementation while using less flash (since it gets rid of the ISR too); the ISR will still be defined, but not enabled, if this is overridden.

 ### initVariant
 ```c++